 - Peephole Cam

 You can change a doorbell’s name and chime sound anytime in the Ring app to help distinguish it from other Ring devices.

 To change the name or address of one of your doorbells, simply select the doorbell you want to change and tap the setting icons in the top-right corner.
-Select the settings you want to change.
+Then, choose the settings you want to change.

 If you use Alexa devices with your Ring doorbell, you may find that your doorbells’ names are too similar for Alexa to distinguish or that they are inconvenient to say out loud.
 You can change your doorbells’ names as often as you like until you find ones that work well for you.
 Remember that the names of the doorbells will also need to be updated in the Alexa app.